 I started this blog to write down my learnings on marketing (the good, bad and ugly), I went into hiatus from 2017 – 2018 where I focus a lot on my career building, journalling my journey has led me to create my own marketing agency.
 I’ll still be writing on how SMEs can grow, just that it will come in other forms, so be sure to subscribe to my other channels!

 Hey there, I am Carl Lim.
 It was a night out with my friends that inspired me to create this blog.

 There were 10 of us at the dining table – all marketing graduates.
 Most of us took loans for our tertiary education, some even took extra loan just to fly over to the UK for further studies.
 And guess what?

 8 out of 10 of us are not in marketing related field.

 I was petrified.
-There were a good mix of people doing different job from sales to admin related operation job, I mean, I should be happy as this is what they want, right?
-While I understand that education is not supposed to tie you to specific job but doesn’t that mean that you’ve wasted 4 years time to get a piece of paper that is of no use to you?
+There was a good mix of people doing different jobs from sales to admin related operation job, I mean, I should be happy as this is what they want, right?
+While I understand that education is not supposed to tie you to a specific job but doesn’t that mean that you’ve wasted 4 years time to get a piece of paper that is of no use to you?

 As we go deeper on the conversation, this is what I realized: